radRoy/cloud/README.md

 ## <u>Documenting progress</u>

 ### <u>runs on 23.07.13 (meeting day) - improving train loss & eval score on multichannel data by increasing patch size</u>

+The aim of this training is to find hyperparameters (specifically patch & stride shape) that cause the train loss and val eval score curves to look like the successful single channel training run from 23.05.09,10,11 (just before the meeting two months ago).

+Whether running tensorboard before train3dunet or not does not affect the validity of the patch and stride shape.
+I shortly thought it does, but that is false. `train3dunet` *always* needs the sample size to be bigger than patch size (it would have been weird, otherwise, especially if an external command can change how train3dunet works internally).

 ```bash
 ssh dwalth@login1.cluster.s3it.uzh.ch